 [Metro construction in District 2.]

 Line 1 is underground in district 1 so it’s hard to gauge the progress.
 The biggest disruption to the city has now commenced with the closure of the iconic Ben Thanh roundabout.
-This is the central point of the city and will be the biggest station.
+This is the central point of the city, and it will be the biggest station.

 [Ben Thanh metro construction.]